 Defending Citizens and Their Property From Government Overreach

-At Rigney Law LLC in Indianapolis, we know how quickly the government can move to seize someone’s money and property and how shocked people are when they suddenly find their car, bank account or cash, and other possessions in the hands of law enforcement, perhaps never to be returned.
+At Rigney Law, we know how quickly the government can move to seize someone’s money and property and how shocked people are when they suddenly find their car, bank account or cash, and other possessions in the hands of law enforcement, perhaps never to be returned.

 Increase the Odds of Getting Your Property Back